Manage Access Users/Guests and Door Access Video Explanation:

 Edit/Remove Door Access Existing access can be removed by clicking on the trash icon.
 Existing access can be edited by clicking on the pencil icon.
 When editing existing access, only the access schedule can be changed.
 If needing to edit access to the existing lock, group or location, simply delete that access and add the new lock, group or location.

-The Events tab shows all access attempts made with the specific user's credentials, the time of the attempt Ooccurred at time), the door or lock it was made on (Device), and the result of the access attempt (Type = Access Granted or Denied).
+The Events tab shows all access attempts made with the specific user's credentials: the time the attempt was made ('Occurred At'), the door or lock it was made on (Device), and the result of the access attempt (Type = Unlocked or Access Denied).
+The events will also show the time at which this user synced on a specific device.

 For WiFi door locks with the Wake Wifi on Keypress setting enabled (it is enabled by default), events should appear on this view within 5-10 seconds after the event takes place on the lock.

-Alerts/Notifications can be set up for an Access User can either be set up here from the Access User management page, or from the global Notifications manager section.
+Alerts/Notifications can be set up for an Access User/Guest can either be set up here from the Access User/Guest management page, or from the global Notifications manager section.

 Before a notification can be set, contact information (email addresses or phone numbers) must be previously set up in the "CONTACTS" section of the main Notifications section (Advanced > Notifications > Contacts > Add Contact).